Warnex04/StoreAPI/README.md

 # Windows Instructions:

 1. **Download the docker-compose.yml file:**
-   Download the `docker-compose.yml` file from the GitHub repository to a directory on your machine.
+   Download the files from the GitHub repository to a directory on your machine.

 2. **Run Docker Compose:**
    Open PowerShell, navigate to the directory containing the `docker-compose.yml` file using the `cd` command.
 Once in the directory, run the following command to pull the Docker image and start the Docker containers: